vippsas/vipps-woocommerce/README.md

 For issues with your WooCommerce installation you should use the [support forum on WordPress.org](https://wordpress.org/support/plugin/woo-vipps).
-For other issues, you should contact [Vipps MobilePay](https://developer.vippsmobilepay.com/docs/contact/#contact-details).
+For business-related issues, such as a deactivated sales unit, contact [Vipps MobilePay business support](https://vippsmobilepay.com/info/help).

 ### General questions